Passer au contenu

 npx @capgo/cli@latest bundle zip com.example.app --path ./dist --bundle 1.2.3

-Note the checksum returned by this command.
+Remarque the checksum returned by this Commande.

-3. Encrypt the bundle:
+3. Encrypt the Bundle:

 Terminal window